vannut/statamic-peak-docs/docs/getting-started/installation.md

 npm i && npm run watch (or npm run dev)
 ```

 To compile for production run this (on your server).
-It will purge all unnecessary utility classes and greatly reduce file size:
+Since Peak uses the Tailwind JIT compiler this won't purge anything, but it will minify your assets:

 ```bash
 npm run production